ansuz-dev/rn-paper-boilerplate/README.md

 ## Using this template

-To start new React Native with this template, run:
+To start new React Native project with this template, run:

 ```console
 npx react-native init newproject --template https://github.com/ansuz-dev/rn-paper-boilerplate